Gal Gadot Takes A Break From Filming ‘Wonder Woman 1984’ To Visit Children’s Hospital Dressed As Wonder Woman

 The hospital visit went off without fanfare from Gadot, but gained national attention after the hospital shared some of the pictures from her visit on Facebook.

 This is not the first time that Gal Gadot has used her Wonder Woman character for a greater purpose.
-In the past, the actress has spoken about the importance of showing a strong female superhero character, especially in an industry where woman have not always been receptive to women.
+In the past, the actress has spoken about the importance of showing a strong female superhero character, especially in an industry where women have not always been receptive to women.

 “With everything that’s going on in Hollywood and sexual harassment, there’s always the women empowerment conversation.
 But there cannot be women empowerment if women don’t have this visual in their subconsciousness, and if men don’t have it either,” Gadot said in Variety‘s Actors on Actors series.
 “It’s important for boys and men to see that a woman can be super great.”